bleachevil/Project3/README.md

 We mapped the address to the contribution amounts, as well as the balances.

 The crowdsale function takes in the rate, wallet, and token.
-The timed crowdsale requires an opening time and closing time, which we set as 10 minutes past the opening time.
+The timed crowdsale requires an opening time and closing time, which we set as `10 minutes` past the opening time.
+We can also set the goal of the crowdsale to which ever number, and if the goal is not reached, the contributors will have their deposits refunded.

-The nonreentrant components helps to ensure individuals can only call the function once.

-`_WeiRaised` is taking the wei purchased and adding this to the existing balance.
+The sendViaTransfers function takes in an address.
+If a contributor wishes to redeem, their address is entered into the function.
+When we call the function , the tokens get sent back to the contract.

 ### ROSCATOKENCROWDSALEDEVELOPER.SOL